Paul1031zhang1031/project1/README.md

 Project Structure
-The project is organized into modular Python scripts, each with a specific responsibility. project1/
+The project is organized into modular Python scripts, each with a specific responsibility.
-- .streamlit/             # Configuration folder for Streamlit.
+/project1/
+|
+|-- .streamlit/
--  - secrets.toml         # Securely stores API keys for Groq and API Ninjas.
+| |-- secrets.toml # Securely stores API keys (Groq, API Ninjas)
+|
+|-- /data/
+50
+| |-- BU.pdf # The source PDF document for analysis.
+| |-- toc.json # The manually created Table of Contents.
+|
+|
+|-- /logs/ # (Auto-generated) Stores evaluation reports.
+|
-- app.py                  # The main Streamlit application file; handles UI and state.
+|-- app.py # Main Streamlit application file (UI & Orche
-- chat.py                 # Core logic engine for summarization and Q&A.
-- summarizer.py           # Utilities for PDF text extraction and helper functions.
-- e_qa.py                 # Module for comparing Q&A answers.
+|-- qa.py # Backend logic for the Q&A engine.
-- e_rouge.py              # Module for calculating and plotting ROUGE scores.
+|-- summarizer_engine.py # Backend logic for data loading and summariz
-- e_similarity.py         # Utility for getting semantic similarity scores.
+|-- chat.py # Core functions for interacting with the Gro
-- e_graph.py              # Generates the NetworkX similarity and consensus graphs.
+|-- eval.py # Implements the multi-model consensus mechanism.
-- README.md               # This documentation file.
-- requirements.txt        # A list of all necessary Python dependencies.
+|-- requirements.txt # Python dependencies for installation.

 Setup and Installation